nisaacson/nominatim-docker/README.md

 Uses Ubuntu 14.04 and PostgreSQL 9.3

 # Country
-It downloads Europe/Monacco (latest) from geofabrik.de.
+As default it downloads Europe/Monacco (latest) from geofabrik.de during build.
+This can be changed by setting a build arg.

 If a different country should be used, change the wget line in the Dockerfile to pull a different country file.
 # Building